 “Root canal.
 Those two words may cause you to cringe, but with today’s technology and anesthetics, the process is relatively painless, just like your tooth will be after it’s done.
 So let’s learn what you can expect when you visit your dentist for a root canal procedure.
 The root canal is a space inside your tooth where the blood vessels and nerves sit.
 When the nerve is damaged or infected, it causes pain.
 First, your dentist will use an anesthetic to make the entire affected area numb.
 Your dentist will then remove the inflamed tissue and clean and shape the inside of the root canal.
 Finally, she’ll find and seal the canal with a temporary filling or crown.
-For a few days, you may fell some sensitivity, which can be relieved with over the counter medication.
+For a few days, you may feel some sensitivity, which can be relieved with over the counter medication.
 You’ll return within a few weeks to have a permanent filling or crown placed.
 The best news: with proper care, you won’t have to worry about that tooth causing you any further pain.”

 If you have any questions about your dental health or if you would like to schedule a free consultation, please contact our team or make an appointment.
 Our incredible staff will give you the best dental care possible.

 We are dedicated to making your smile the brightest it can be.
 Fill out the form below to schedule a free consultation.